Distributed Model Predictive Covariance Steering: Simulation Experiments

-In the first task, 25 robots are required to reach to their desired distribution targets while passing through a narrow ``bottleneck'' and avoiding collisions.
-The time horizon is set to $N_{\mathrm{total}} = 90$.
-In Fig. \ref{fig_bottle_1}-\ref{fig_bottle_3}, the performance of DMPCS is demonstrated through three different snapshots that show the positions and planned distribution trajectories of the robots at the time.
-All robots successfully avoid collisions and reach to their desired distribution targets (Fig. \ref{fig_bottle_3}).
-For comparison purposes, in Fig. \ref{fig_bottle_4}, we show a snapshot of the robots when using a standard SMPC approach that only optimizes for the feed-forward control inputs while using a fixed stabilizing feedback gain as in \cite{p:arcari2022stochasticMPC}.
-Unlike the CS approach, the standard SMPC cannot actively steer the covariances of the robots which leads to collisions as shown in the snapshot.
+In the first task, 16 robots need to reach to their target distributions at the diametrically opposite locations, while avoiding collisions with each other.
+In Fig. \ref{fig_sim_swap}, the performance of DiMPCS is demonstrated through five different snapshots that show the positions and planned distribution trajectories of the robots.
+All robots are able to successfully reach to their targets and avoid collisions throughout the task.
+In the next scenario (Fig. \ref{fig_sim_bottle}), 25 robots must reach to their targets while passing through a narrow ``bottleneck'' and avoiding collisions.
+Despite the difficulty of this task, all robots are again safely navigated to their targets.